La Thuile in December vs February Half Term: Which Is Better for Families?

 A Feel for December Christmas Holidays

-Choose February Half Term if you want full snow coverage, longer days, and more slopes, but be ready for crowds and higher prices.
+Choose February half term if you want the best snow coverage, longer days, and more variety on the mountain (but be prepared for more people)